DemocracyEarth/paper/FAQ.md

 **Will digital elections increase voter partiicpation?**

 The answer is, we don't know.
-Our mission is to strengthen democracy by opening up more ways of participating, which Sovereign accomplishes.
-Our greatest impact will not necessarily be to make governments more democratic, but _any kind and size of institution_, whether public or private, more engaging.
+The Democracy Earth Foundation mission is to strengthen democracy by opening up more ways of participating, which Sovereign accomplishes.
+Our greatest impact will not necessarily be to make governments more democratic, but rather to make _any kind and size of institution_, whether public or private, more engaging.

-**Because blockchain elections are far cheaper, is there a danger of voters getting "election fatigue"?
+**Because blockchain elections are far cheaper, is there a danger of voters getting "election fatigue"?**

 **How does bockchain technology enable incorruptible decision-making?**